-Ideal for weightlifting, Nike Metcon shoes have wide, flat and stable soles that keep your feet secure.
+Ideal for weightlifting, Nike Metcon shoes have a wide, flat and stable sole that keep your feet secure.
 Some Nike Metcon styles include a removable Hyperlift insert to add height in the heel, which can improve ankle mobility and allow for deeper squatting.
-The rubber tread on the Nike Metcon wraps up the side of the shoe, providing grippy traction for ambitious challenges, such as rope climbing.
-There's also firm cushioning under the heel and softer cushioning in the forefoot to support high-impact moves.
+The rubber tread on the Nike Metcon wraps up the side of the shoe, providing grippy traction for ambitious challenges, such as a rope climb.
+There’s also firm cushioning under the heel and softer cushioning in the forefoot to support high-impact moves.
 And with high-quality fabrics used in the uppers, the Metcon provides breathability and durability at the same time.

 2. Best for HIIT Classes: Nike SuperRep

 Nike SuperRep shoes are designed for circuit training, high-intensity interval training, sprints and other fast-paced, high-intensity workouts.
-With a bouncy feel underfoot, the SuperRep has two Zoom Air units in the forefoot that provide noticeable power and energy return with each step, lunge or jump, and a full-length plate in the sole helps provide stability and balance.
+With a bouncy feel underfoot, the SuperRep has two Zoom air units in the forefoot that provide noticeable power and energy return with each step, lunge or jump, and a full-length plate in the sole helps provide stability and balance.
 The mesh lining of the shoe feels airy and breathable, while also keeping the foot snug.
-For those who like incorporating indoor cycling into a workout routine or warm-up, there's a specific SuperRep style that includes cleats to lock into a stationary bike.
+For those who like incorporating indoor cycling into a workout routine or warmup, there’s a specific SuperRep style that includes cleats to lock into a stationary bike.

 3. Best for Sport Agility Training: Nike Air Max

-For sport agility drills—such as box jumps, plyometric hurdles or speed ladders—it's important to have a shoe with a wide, flat base for stability, plus plenty of lateral support for side-to-side movements.
-The combination of foam and the Air unit in Nike Air Max training shoes provides both stability and cushioning, while the raised edging keeps the foot in place for multi-directional movement.
+For sport agility drills —such as box jumps, plyometric hurdles or speed ladders — it’s important to have a shoe with a wide, flat base for stability, plus plenty of lateral support for side-to-side movements.
+The combination of foam and the air unit in Nike Air Max training shoes provides both stability and cushioning, while the raised edging keeps the foot in place for multidirectional movement.
 The flat outsole has rubber tread to support traction and grip to help avoid slipping during quick movements.
 Built for the toughest agility routines, Nike Air Max training shoes offer well-rounded support for doing it all at the gym.

 How to Pick the Best Training Shoe for Your Workout